 - Stick to natural foods with real ingredients.
 They offer the most usable nutrients to support your cat’s skin and coat.

 - Cats are natural groomers, so for the most part, try not to interfere with her regular bathing rituals.

 - Brushing away dead skin and fur will have a positive effect.

 - Cats need fresh air.
 Try to avoid polluting her air with chemicals and smoke.

 - Check for pests every time you brush her, and make sure you talk to your vet about preventative treatments for pest control.

-Now that you know why your cat has dandruff, you can start to treat it.
+Now that you know why my cat has dandruff, you can start to treat it.
 Correcting imbalances in their skin takes time, so give each change or treatment a chance to work.
-If dandruff symptoms are getting worse, then it’s time to ask the vet for advice.
+If dandruff in cat symptoms is getting worse, then it’s time to ask the vet for advice.